 9. Keep Your Junk

-If all of these options for getting rid of your junk just don’t sound feasible or you’re just especially emotionally attached to that pool table or mini fridge in the basement, you can always just continue to hold on to your junk forever and ever.
+If all of these options for getting rid of junk in house just don’t sound feasible or you’re just especially emotionally attached to that pool table or mini fridge in the basement, you can always just continue to hold on to your junk forever and ever.
 Problem solved.

 Okay, so obviously this one is a joke.
 Just kidding!